mkejeiri/Events-sourcing/README.md

 - **Name** : name of the queue (255 char max), can be picked by the app, or it can be automatically named by the broker that generates it.

-- **Durable**, whether the queue and messages will survive a broker or a server re-start,queue is persisted to disc.
+- **Durable**, whether the queue and messages will survive a broker or a server re-start,queue is persisted to disk.
 This makes only the queue persistent, and not the messages, durability means the queue will be re-declared once the broker is re-started.
 If we want the messages to be also persisted, then we have to post persistent messages.
 Making queues durable does come with additional overhead => decide if the app can't lose messages or not.

 - **Exclusive**: is used by only one connection, and the queue will be deleted when that connection closes.